MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 Override the default DIO selector pins.

-### Prusa MMU2
+### Průša MMU2

 ```cpp
 #define PRUSA_MMU2
 ```
-Enable support for the Prusa Multi-material unit 2.
+Enable support for the Průša Multi-material unit 2.
 This requires a free serial port on your printer board.
 To use the MMU2 you also have to

  - enable [NOZZLE_PARK_FEATURE](#nozzle-park)
  - set [EXTRUDERS](#extruders) = 5